uncobruce/viconplotter/README.md

-# viconplotter
+#Vicon Robot Trajectory Plotter

-Vicon Robot Trajectory Plotter
+For plotting robot trajectory with csv files from Vicon Tracker 3